Tel: +33 (0) 1 47 20 40 07

 LED treatments are proven to be effective on all skin types.
 The success rate is over 90% among people using our system.

-No studies have shown any harmful effect on the eyes when our system is used correctly.
+No studies have shown any harmful effect on the eyes when the system is used correctly.
 However, we recommend that you do not attach the LEDs directly, and we provide eye protection for your convenience.

 Yes.
 Skin rejuvenation by LED can be provided alone, or in synergy with other treatments.
 It is strongly complementary with other skin treatments as well as with non-invasive laser or IPL treatments.